-Las Vegas Raiders defensive lineman Carl Nassib recently gave the world a powerful example of healthy masculinity and what it looks like to speak your truth.
-He became the first active NFL player in history to announce that he is gay, in an Instagram post on June 21.
-“I have agonized over this moment for the last 15 years,” Nassib said.
+Las Vegas Raiders defensive lineman Carl Nassib gave the world a powerful example of healthy masculinity and what it looks like to speak your truth.
+He became the first active NFL player in history to announce that he is gay.
+“I have agonized over this moment for the last 15 years,” Nassib said in his Instagram post.
 “Only until recently, thanks to my family and friends … did it seem possible for me to say publicly and proudly that I am gay.”

 Carl Nassib’s coming out and the support he received from the NFL and his fellow players, along with well-wishers around the world, are proof that norms around gender identity and sexual orientation are changing.
 However, the fact that he struggled with the decision for so long illustrates the ongoing influence of societal expectations for men, both gay and straight.

 These expectations are magnified for male athletes.
 The locker room is often described as ground zero for toxic masculinity—a culture of homophobia, sexism, and machismo.
 As retired NFL player Wade Davis, who came out after leaving the sport, puts it, “There’s a certain type of macho that one knows that they have to perform in order to attempt to be accepted.”
 This locker room culture—which extends far beyond the locker room—is harmful not only for LGBTQ men, but also for straight and cisgender men.

 Social conditioning around masculinity is inculcated through parenting and broader social conditioning; peer attitudes and behavior, including bullying; and the influence of media.
 Data shows that the impact of these male gender norms increases as young men age.
 A Plan International USA survey asked teen boys aged 14–19 some of the same questions as a Pew survey of adult men.
 Results included the following: